rocioflo/rocioflo/README.md

 Hi, lovely!

-I'm Rocío Florencio✨ A Spanish Junior Frontend Developer who sings her way through code.
+I'm Rocío Florencio✨ A Spanish Frontend Developer who sings her way through code.

 React would be my one true love, but grandma always said to keep your options open 👀 So I'm always on the lookout for new challenges that get me hooked.